screeps/docs/api/source/Deposit.md

 <img src="img/deposit.png" alt="" align="right" />

 A rare resource deposit needed for producing commodities.
 Can be harvested by creeps with a `WORK` body part.
 Each harvest operation triggers a cooldown period, which becomes longer and longer over time.

+Learn more about deposits from [this article](/resources.html).

 <table class="table gameplay-info">
     <tbody>